14 of the best places for an afternoon tea in Surrey

 Offering a taste of Parisian patisserie, The French Tarte in Surbiton puts on one of the best afternoon teas in Surrey.
-Available every afternoon 1-3pm, the afternoon tea consists of miniature patisseries, sandwiches and homemade scones complete with tea by Chateau Rouge for £18.50.
+Available Tuesday-Sunday 1-3pm, the afternoon tea consists of miniature patisseries, sandwiches and homemade scones complete with tea by Chateau Rouge for £18.50.
 If you’re feeling particularly luxurious, indulge in afternoon tea with Champagne for an extra £8 per person.

 83 Maple Road, Surbiton KT6 4AW

 Steve and Jane Shorney opened the Mila café and yoga studio in Godalming in 2011.
 They have transformed the Angel Court property, a former nightclub, into a relaxing place to nourish the body and soul.
 In the café, the décor is a mix of recycled furniture, eBay finds, old chapel chairs and others made by local craftsmen.
 The café is normally furnished with art and about three times a year local artists exhibit their work.